aboyce/vim/README.md

   - `j` will yank the current line plus one down
   - `w` will yank the word starting from the word and forward
   - `b` will yank the word starting from the word and backward

+## Replacing

+- `r` will allow you to replace a character, type `r` and then the new character you want to replace.

 ## Pasting